 5) Zinc: Oysters, nuts, seeds, chicken

-– Found in every single tissue in the human body.
+– Zinc is found in every single tissue in the human body.

 – Helps the body use fats and proteins consumed to promote growth and healing of injured tissues.